SAslan8006/SAslan8006/README.md

 # 💫 About Me:
+🔭  I graduated from Marmara University in 2010, Computer Education and Instructional Technologies.
-🔭    <br>🌱 I’m currently learning C# and .Net Back-End Developer I like to play chess.
+<br>🌱 I’m currently learning C# and .Net Back-End Developer
+I like to play chess.
 I like to play games.
 I like to improve myself.
 I aim to learn everything.